camunda-community-hub/micronaut-camunda-platform-7/micronaut-camunda-bpm-example/README.md

 ## Using the Example Application

-A simple process is deployed automatically.
+Two simple processes are deployed automatically.

 The Camunda Cockpit is available at `http://localhost:8080/`.
 Login with `admin`/`admin`.